swathir01/E-commerce-shopping-portal/README.md

 Installation

-Just clone the project and import it into "C:\Program Files\Apache Software Foundation\Tomcat 9.0" also import the provided sql file(mysql) for the purpose of fetching products from database and storing user details.
+Just clone the project and import it into "C:\Program Files\Apache Software Foundation\Tomcat 9.0" and also import the provided sql file(mysql) for the purpose of fetching products from database and storing user details.

 I'm using Apache Tomcat as server for deployment purpose.